kartiksoni01/ydlidar_os30a/README.md

 Ensure that ROS is properly configured and the necessary dependencies are installed.
 Adjust the configuration parameters as needed in the launch file (`bimu_camera.launch`) to suit your application requirements.

-For further assistance or inquiries, please refer to the official Ydlidar documentation or contact support.

 ---